FormationWebExpertBusiness/GestionStocksAlpes/README.md

         tailwind 3.1.8

 ## Cmd to start the project
-* Go the the project folder
+* Go the project folder
 ```bash
 cd gestionStockAlpes
 ```